UmslArchive/umslCompilersProjects/README.txt

 It results in slightly odd behavior.
 E.g. The "if" node stores all of the discardable tokens { (, (, ), ) },
 so when I do a left-to-right print of the parse tree, the user ends up seeing all of those tokens printed before what is contained between them.
 I believe this is inconsequential though, as all of the meaningful tokens are printed in order.
 It might just make p3 slightly weirder to implement is all.
 I'll figure it out though.

+Also the commenting is not the greatest on this project--especially within each nonterminal function, but those are kindof a cluster**** anyway.
+I really don't enjoy using recursion and always prefer a stack implementation/iterative approach.
+I guess either way there is a stack involved, but I just prefer not to have to backtrace on gdb or whatever if I don't have to.
+Basically, I find it considerably easier to debug iterative programs.

+Anyway... the parser seems to work properly and generate a valid parse tree, so that's good.

 Here's the remote repo: